KevinYChuang/macOS-Screensaver-Cert-Bug/ReadMe.md

 2. Run the command `security authorizationdb write system.login.fus < system.login.fus.plist` in the directory.

-After unlocking the screensaver and performing the privilege escalation, execute the command `log show --predicate 'Number of certificates in trust'` to observe the loss of HTTP connection certificates during screensaver unlock
+After unlocking the screensaver and performing the privilege escalation, execute the command `log show --predicate 'message contains "macOS-Screensaver-Cert-Bug"' --last 1h` to observe the loss of HTTP connection certificates during screensaver unlock